 A Director who has an interest in a matter, may give the Board standing notice of the nature and extent of the interest in the matter.
 The notice may be given at any time and whether or not the matter relates to the affairs of the Branch at the time the notice is given.

 The minutes must record any declaration made or any general notice given by a Director under clauses 32.6(a) and 32.6(b) and the action decided upon by the Board in relation to that declaration.

+A Director, notwithstanding the interest, may be counted in the quorum present at any meeting, but cannot remain in the meeting whilst the matter in which the Director is interested is being debated and cannot vote in respect of any matter in which the Director is interested.
+If the Director remains and votes in such matter, the vote shall not be counted.

 DELEGATIONS